chef/chef-web-docs/content/download/commercial.md

 `license_id`
 : Your license ID.

-  A license is required to use this API.
+  A license is required to download packages and retrieve package metadata with this API.

 `eol`
 : Whether to include EOL versions of a product or EOL products in the response.